brundonsmith/crowdx/README.md

 currently be running, and setters publish to any reactions the property has become associated with.

-ES Symbols are used to represent each observable; to this end, each proxied object has a hidden mapping from property keys to symbols.
+Each proxied object maintains a hidden mapping from property keys to sets of reaction functions.
+When it publishes, all of its reactions are triggered.

 When a tracked function begins running, global state is set to track all observable getters that are triggered up until it's finished.
 At the end, all of